Jai Jawaan Jai Kisaan (film): Production

+Theatre actor from Bhopal Akhilesh Jain was selected to essay the role of Lal Bahadur Shastri.

+Filming

 The shoot of Jai Jawaan Jai Kisaan began in April 2013, and it was filmed at various locations in Allahabad, Mumbai and Delhi.

-Release Date
+Release

-The Akhilesh Jain and Jatin Khurana starrer, Jai Jawaan Jai Kisaan, was released on February 6, 2015.
+The film was released on February 6, 2015.

 Soundtrack

 This soundtrack album has both patriotic and fun songs.
 The biggest highlight of the album is "Saj Ke Chali Hai Bharat Maan", sung by Javed Ali.
 Aman Trikha has sung "Mere Desh Ka Javaab Nahi".
 Rupesh and Girish are the composers of all the songs and Kishan Paliwal is the lyricist.